csiro-robotics/Wild-Places/README.md

           <h2 id="3-Citation"><a class="anchor" name="3-paper" href="#3-paper"><span class="octicon octicon-link"></span></a>3.
 Citation</h2>
           <p>
-            If you find this dataset helpful for your research, please cite our paper using the following reference:
+            If you find this paper helpful for your research, please cite our paper using the following reference:

+            @inproceedings{2023wildplaces,
+            title={Wild-Places: A Large-Scale Dataset for Lidar Place Recognition in Unstructured Natural Environments}, author={Knights, Joshua and Vidanapathirana, Kavisha and Ramezani, Milad and Sridharan, Sridha and Fookes, Clinton and Moghadam, Peyman}, year={2023},
+            booktitle={IEEE International Conference on Robotics and Automation (ICRA)}, eprint={arXiv preprint arXiv:2211.12732}
+            }
           </p>

          <!--